JimDesu/basis-lang/spec.md

 ### I.3 Type-interpretation hazards

 **C1 &mdash; Union read at the wrong candidate.** A union carries no discriminator.
 Reading it as a candidate it does not currently hold reinterprets its bytes as a type they are not, and the relation is not Liskov-preserving (&sect;5.6, &sect;5.7).
 The language guarantees the bytes; it guarantees nothing about which candidate they mean. *Discipline:* if you want safety, use a **variant** &mdash; tagged, dictionary-bearing.
-Choose a union only when you will manage the discriminator and the validity yourself, in the C-style discipline; the unconfirmed read raises the `union.unconfirmed-read` caveat (&sect;3.18, Appendix J), answered where the discipline is deliberate.
+Choose a union only when you will manage the discriminator and the validity yourself, in the C-style discipline.
+Reads are undiagnosed by design: the `.union` declaration is the choice, made once, at the type.

 **C2 &mdash; Dispatch-identity loss in transit (the slicing analog).** This is Basis's counterpart to C++ object slicing, with an important difference: the buffer-backed upcast is *value-preserving* &mdash; the bytes are unchanged and the upcast preserves Liskov substitution (&sect;5.5), so **no data is lost**.
 What can be lost is *dispatch identity*: a buffer-backed value passed through a bare parent-typed, non-concept-typed slot is interpreted per the parent and may not carry its child identity through to a later dispatch (&sect;5.3, &sect;9.18). *Discipline:* where dispatch must resolve on the child type, route the value through a concept-typed slot, which captures its identity; a plain parent-typed parameter interprets per the parent.